 For the basic level education (VII-IX grades), a civic education curriculum has been developed focusing on teaching human rights, citizens’ responsibilities, and the principles of democracy.
 One of the most important principles taught is equality, which implies that every citizen is equally valuable, and everyone shall have equal opportunities and rights.
 Discrimination on the grounds of race, religion, sex (gender), and ethnic origin shall be eliminated.
 The curriculum further covers early marriage.
 This topic is represented in the context of civil awareness, personal development and human rights.
 In particular, early marriage is discussed as a violation of human rights and a factor preventing personal development.
 General principles of the UNSCR N1325 (“Women, Peace and Security”) are also included in the curriculum.

-The biology curriculum for the VIII grade includes issues related to early marriage, pre-mature pregnancy, symptoms and causes of sexually transmitted infections (STDI).
-In addition, the biology course for the IX grade further elaborates on the topics related to early marriage, pre-mature pregnancy and risks related to premature sexual relations and physiological dysfunctions.
+The biology curriculum for the VIII - IX grades elaborate on the topics related to early marriage, pre-mature pregnancy and risks related to premature sexual relations and physiological dysfunctions.
 Reproductive health issues are also covered.

-One of the elements of studying the culture of democracy and human rights is supporting social unity and inter-cultural dialogue, protection of the values such as human rights, supremacy of the law, democracy, violence-free environment, ethnic diversity and equality, including gender equality.
+.
 In 2018, the LEPL Teachers Professional Development Center (TPDC) launched a programme entitled “Supporting Democratic Culture and Human Rights Education” aimed at supporting a democracy culture and human rights learning at general education institutions.
 In the scope of the programme, it is planned to elaborate special training modules for teachers; to organize studies, meetings and conferences; to elaborate supportive materials (guidelines/handbooks/films and etc.) for teachers and other individuals engaged in the educational process.

 As a result of these efforts and other interventions of development partners, a significant shift in public awareness of VAW/DV and attitudes that perpetuate inequality and discrimination has been observed, as evidenced by several studies and administrative data.
 One concrete and measurable result thereof is the increased disclosure of and response to the instances of VAW/DV.